 My research sits at the intersection of modern and contemporary art history and film and media studies.
 In 2017-18, I am a Visiting Assistant Professor in the Department of Art & Art History and a Scholar-in-Residence at the Center for Western Civilization, Thought, and Policy at the University of Colorado, Boulder.
 From 2015-17, I was a Mellon Postdoctoral Fellow in the Department of Art History & Archaeology at Columbia University.
 I received my doctorate in 2014 from the Department of History of Art at Bryn Mawr College, with a dissertation that examined the experimental films of San Francisco-based artists Bruce Conner, positioning them within a Cold War American cultural context.
 This research was supported by a Mrs. Giles Whiting Foundation predoctoral fellowship in 2013-2014.

 I’m currently working on two book projects.
-The first, based on my dissertation research, is called Atomic Sublime: The Experimental Films of Bruce Conner.
-My second book project is on the American artist Ray Johnson.
-Provisionally entitled Imitation of Life: Ray Johnson and Network Aesthetics, this project received an Arts Writers Grant from the Creative Capital/Andy Warhol Foundation in 2015.
-Finally, I am in the early stages of a third major project, called American Sky, which analyzes the surveillant optic in postwar experimental film, contemporary art, and digital media.
+The first, Imitation of Life: Ray Johnson and Network Aesthetics, this project received an Arts Writers Grant from the Creative Capital/Andy Warhol Foundation in 2015.
+The second, called American Sky: Surveillance and Democracy in Postwar Media Art, analyzes the role of surveillant optics in postwar experimental film, contemporary art, and digital media.

 Additional information about my publications can be found on my academia.edu profile.
 You may also contact me via email at johannagosse(at)gmail(dot)com.